GfSE/SAF-Specification/developing-saf/viewpoints/Physical-Functional-Mapping-Viewpoint.md

 * What is the allocation of functions to the physical architecture?
 * Which functions and services need to be implemented in SW?
 * Which functions need to be realized by HW?
-## Presentation
-A  Physical Functional Mapping Matrix featuring
-* the call behavior action representing usage of System Functions
-*  Physical SOI Elements
-or Physical SOI
-* a derived relationship

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 |Stereotype | realized Concept|